Courrèges: Under André and Coqueline Courrèges (1961–1995)

+Leyrat sold his shares in October 1965 and exited the company.
+Following the exit of Leyrat the company tried to solicit "moneyed" clients such as Lee Radziwill.
+On 13 October, WWD revealed that there were plans to sell the house to L'Oréal.
+In November, it was reported that Procter & Gamble would also be involved in the sale of the house, who at the time were planning to acquire L'Oréal.

+L'Oréal formed Courrèges Parfums, S.A. in December 1965.

+In January 1966, the press was informed that for a second season in a row Courrèges would not show a couture collection.

-Courrèges was launched in 1961 by André Courrèges and Coqueline Courrèges as a couture house.
-However in 1967 the brand shuttered the couture line and transitioned to ready-to-wear with the line taking on the name of 'couture future' which is what it has the house has produced since.
+However, the brand shuttered the couture line in 1967 and transitioned to ready-to-wear with the line taking on the name of 'couture future', which is what the house has produced since.

 Half of the company was sold to L’Oréal in 1968.
 This was done to finance the business' expansion.

 A menswear line was launched in 1973.
 However it was discontinued in 1986.

 In 1982 L’Oréal sold their stake to Japanese company Itokin.
 Under their ownership André Courrèges "lost control" of the house and profits declined until it was sold to Epargne Developpement in 1990 (owned by Caisse d'Epargne).
 The brand returned with a boutique in Bloomingdale's and a party at the Paramount Hotel.

 The shares in the company in 1993 were André Courrèges Design (65%; owned by André, Coqueline and family) and Epargne Partenaires (35%).
 At this time Jean-Charles de Castelbajac was appointed artistic director, working alongside André producing women’s ready-to-wear collections.
 However after two seasons he left the house to launch his own fashion brand.